SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

     }
 ~~~

+Here if the DJICamera supports playback we set the camera mode to `.playback` and invoke `selectPhotosForPlaybackMode()` if setting the camera mode succeeds.

-Here we firstly check if the DJICamera support media download mode, and invoke the `setMode:withCompletion:` method to set the camera mode to `DJICameraModeMediaDownload`.
+Next we first check if the DJICamera supports media download mode, and invoke the `setMode:withCompletion:` method to set the camera mode to `DJICameraModeMediaDownload`.
 If it succeeded, we can invoke the `loadMediaListsForMediaDownloadMode` method to select photos.

 Next, let's implement the `loadMediaListsForMediaDownloadMode` method as shown below: